 “It has been my honor and privilege to serve the City of Winchester.
 At every level, the City organization is filled with exceptional professionals, and I consider myself lucky to have worked alongside them and serve this great community.
 I'm excited for the future of the city and hope find ways to stay engaged.”

 Although the City of Winchester local government does not organize The Bloom events, several City departments are involved in making sure festival activities are permitted and safe.

-Due to Shenandoah Blossom Festival activities and road closures, the City offices will operate the following schedule.
+Due to Shenandoah Apple Blossom Festival activities and road closures, the City of Winchester will operate the following schedule: